blackpiratelive/blog/content/digital-journaling-is-better-than-physical-journaling.md

 tags: [journaling]
 ---

-- Privacy is better on digital Journalism
-- Easy to backup
-- More customisable
-- Less bulky
-- Easier to write
-- Automation
-- Search and Reference

 ## Better Privacy
 A daily journal is probably going to be one of the most private thing in your life.
 Because I know for a fact that, doesn't matter how close you are to me I'm never going to share my journal with anyone but me.